rayguo/GK.Patterns.Samples/README.md

-# GK.Patterns.Samples
+# Design Patterns Samples in C#

-Samples for C# design patterns.
+Samples for GK course on C# design patterns.